 These proxies know how IP addresses and port numbers are transmitted within the data-portion of a connection.
 The proxy tracks the data sent/received, detects the addresses/port numbers used, and translates the information according to the NAT translation software.
 Currently, internal proxies have been implemented for the following services:

-• FTP
+• FTP • IRC

-• rlogin
+- rlogin

-IRC

 - RCP

-- Real Audio

 - rsh

 - VDOLive Audio

-- VDOLive Video